-Empathize with your teen.
-It can feel hard to begin expressing emotions if you've kept them bottled up inside, or if you're not comfortable talking about them.
-Your teen could be feeling overwhelmed, or too down to be motivated.
-Mood Tracking should not be another chore but something short and simple that you can work into your daily routine (e.g., can they fill out the worksheet after dinner, or use their phone to keep track?).
-Together, set a specific goal for regular mood tracking (e.g., three times a week to start) and think of a small but fun reward your teen can earn for reaching it.
+We empathize!
+It can feel hard to begin expressing emotions if you've kept them bottled up inside.
+You could be feeling overwhelmed, or too down to be motivated.
+Mood Tracking should not be another chore but something short and simple that you can work into your daily routine (e.g., can you fill out the worksheet after dinner, or use your phone to keep track?).
+With your parent, set a specific goal for regular mood tracking (e.g., three times a week to start) and think of a small but fun reward you can earn for reaching it.